 This information box appears on the top right of the search results, usually when a customer searches for your business specifically.
 It allows you to provide more information for them right there in the search results, including your services, opening hours, contact information and reviews.

-What are the benefits of Google My Business?
+What are the benefits of GBP?

-Google My Business for local SEO
+Google local business SEO

 If you've read our guide to local SEO, you'll know that the three pillars of SEO are proximity, prominence and relevance.
-Your GMB can help with all three, providing you with a more prominent position and reaching those in close proximity to your business searching for relevant businesses or services.
+Your GBP can help with all three, providing you with a more prominent position and reaching those in close proximity to your business searching for relevant businesses or services.

 To set up your page, you'll need to complete a few key details such as your business name, category and location - we'll go into them a bit more later on.
 You'll also need to verify your business, which can be a little trickier.